Developer(s) – Iguana Entertainment & Appaloosa Interactive

 Producer(s) – David Dienstbier

 Developed amidst the immense success the animated series garnished throughout the late 90s, the South Park video game followed many of the same principles as Iguana Entertainment’s successful first-person shooting title, Turok: Dinosaur Hunter.
 Unfortunately, however, the game received mixed to negative reviews upon release with critics remarking upon as being decent in the way of merely license and graphics, and nothing more; something which I agree with for the most part, since I believe it offers hardly anything in the way of gameplay compared to the original Turok, as well as most other FPS games.

 Graphics – 6.5/10

-Conceptually, the game makes use of many of the different setting and concepts that had been perpetuated within the TV show at that time, and the developers did a fairly decent job of not only celebrating what source material there was, but also expanding upon it to a certain extent, with it taking place in a wide range of locations such as UFO’s the streets of South Park, forests, caves, factories and toy stores.
+Conceptually, the game makes use of many of the different setting and concepts that had been perpetrated within the TV show at that time, and the developers did a fairly decent job of not only celebrating what source material there was, but also expanding upon it to a certain extent, with it taking place in a wide range of locations such as UFO’s the streets of South Park, forests, caves, factories, and toy stores.
 Problems arise on a graphical level, since whilst this game could be considered a precursor to the idea of incorporating cel-shaded visuals in games, it’s also heavily glitched.

 Gameplay – 6.5/10